-During 2017, we rationalized capacity and closed two United States vinyl plants and two cabinet door plants, relocating assets to improve overall operational efficiency.
-We have incurred \$1.5 million and \$4.6 million of expense associated with these restructuring efforts during fiscal 2018 and 2017, respectively, and have recognized \$6.2 million of accelerated depreciation and amortization associated with related assets during fiscal 2017.
+During 2017, we rationalized capacity and closed two U.S. vinyl plants and two cabinet door plants, relocating assets to improve overall operational efficiency.
+We have incurred \$0.4 million, \$1.5 million and \$4.6 million of expense associated with these restructuring efforts during fiscal 2019, 2018 and 2017, respectively, and recognized \$6.2 million of accelerated depreciation and amortization associated with related assets during fiscal 2017.